JuliaML/LossFunctions.jl/docs/losses/interface.rst

    }

-On the other hand, some types of losses are actually more comparable to whole families of losses instead of a single one.
+On the other hand, some types of losses are actually more comparable to whole families of losses instead of just a single one.
 For example, the immutable type :class:`L1EpsilonInsLoss` has a free parameter :math:`\epsilon`.
 Each concrete :math:`\epsilon` results in a different concrete loss of the same family of epsilon-insensitive losses.

 .. code-block:: jlcon